microsoft/WhatTheHack/011-InfraAsCode-ARM-DSC/Student/ARM-Challenge-06.md

 - Use an Azure Blob Storage account as the artifact location
 - Secure access to the artifact location with a SAS token
+- Pass these values to the ARM Template as parameters